ll-nick/leadr/README.md

 Modify the configuration file to add your own shortcuts or adjust the `leadr` keybinding.
 For a list of currently supported keybindings, see [src/keymap.rs](src/keymap.rs).

+You can print the currently typed key sequence by setting `print_sequence = true`.
+Be aware though that this is somewhat experimental and might lead to issues.